George Curzon, 1st Marquess Curzon of Kedleston: Viceroy of India (1899–1905)

 In January 1899 Curzon was appointed as Viceroy of India.
 He was created a baron in the peerage of Ireland as Baron Curzon of Kedleston, in the County of Derby, on his appointment.
+(The title was "Curzon of Kedleston" rather than simply "Curzon" because his kinsmen the Earls Howe were already Viscounts and Barons Curzon.)
 As Viceroy, he was ex officio Grand Master of the Order of the Indian Empire and Order of the Star of India.
 This peerage was created in the Peerage of Ireland (the last so created) so that he would be free, until his father's death, to re-enter the House of Commons on his return to Britain.

 Reaching India shortly after the suppression of the frontier risings of 1897–98, he paid special attention to the independent tribes of the north-west frontier, inaugurated a new province called the North West Frontier Province, and pursued a policy of forceful control mingled with conciliation.
 In response to what he called "a number of murderous attacks upon Englishmen and Europeans", Curzon advocated at the Quetta Durbar extremely draconian punishments which he believed would stop what he viewed as such especially abominable crimes.
 In his own private correspondence, Curzon pondered "Is it possible, under the law, to flog these horrible scoundrels before we execute them?
 Supposing we remove them for execution to another and distant jail, could we flog them in the first jail before removal?
-I believe that if we could postpone the execution for a few weeks and give the criminal a few good public floggings - or even one, were more not possible - it would act as a real deterrent.
+I believe that if we could postpone the execution for a few weeks and give the criminal a few good public floggings – or even one, were more not possible – it would act as a real deterrent.
 But I have a suspicion that British law does not smile upon anything so eminently practical."
-The only major armed outbreak on this frontier during the period of his administration was the Mahsud–Waziri campaign of 1901.
+The only major armed outbreak on this frontier during the period of his administration was the Mahsud-Waziri campaign of 1901.

 In the context of the Great Game between the British and Russian Empires for control of Central Asia, he held deep mistrust of Russian intentions.
 This led him to encourage British trade in Persia, and he paid a visit to the Persian Gulf in 1903.
 Curzon argued for an exclusive British presence in the Gulf, a policy originally proposed by John Malcolm.
 The British government was already making agreements with local sheiks/tribal leaders along the Persian Gulf coast to this end.
 Curzon had convinced his government to establish Britain as the unofficial protector of Kuwait with the Anglo-Kuwaiti Agreement of 1899.
 The Lansdowne Declaration in 1903 stated that the British would counter any other European power's attempt to establish a military presence in the Gulf.
-Only four years later this position was abandoned and the Persian Gulf declared a neutral zone in the Anglo-Russian Agreement of 1907, prompted in part by the high economic cost of defending India from Russian advances.
+Only four years later this position was abandoned and the Persian Gulf was declared a neutral zone in the Anglo-Russian Convention of 1907, prompted in part by the high economic cost of defending India from Russian advances.